Get the newsletter.

 PRO TIP: This is called tempering.
 Tempering the eggs helps raise their temperature without cooking them, and helps emulsify them into the milk.

-• Pour the milk-tempered egg mixture into the pot of the remaining milk.
+• Pour the milk-tempered egg mixture into the pot of milk.
 Whisk to combine.
-Return the pot to the heat and cook over medium heat, stirring constantly to prevent “scrambled eggs” on the sides and bottom, until the magic happens and the pastry cream thickens, about 2 minutes.
+Cook over medium heat, stirring constantly to prevent “scrambled eggs” on the sides and bottom, until the magic happens and the pastry cream thickens, about 2 minutes.
 Stir in the butter and vanilla and cook one minute more, stirring constantly.
 The pastry cream should make thick, lazy bubbles.

 • Pour the thickened pastry cream into a clean, shallow bowl set over an ice bath.
 Stir gently until the pastry cream cools to warm room temperature and no more steam comes off the top.